-Yogi Bear’s Jellystone Park in Robert, La.
+Yogi Bear’s Jellystone Park in Robert, Louisiana

 We had such fun filled days.
 We started every morning with a sing-along hayride!
 We’d plop our 4 kids up on those hay barrels and travel around the campground singing loud and proud, while Yogi Bear himself chased us down, yelling, “Hey Boo Boo!
 Wait for me!”
 We spent our day in the main pool area, where there is a deep pool, a kiddie pool and a wet-play ground.
 There is mini-golf, canoeing, kayaking, fishing ponds, a game room, basketball court, paddle boat rentals, and more!
 My girls loved the activities in the recreation center.
 There was a large movie screen and planned crafts throughout the day for a fee.
 They made tie-dyed shirts and painted pottery, while their brothers went back to the cabin to nap.
 There is an ice cream stand and snowballs, a cafe with homemade burgers and delicious breakfast and a general store!
 All in all, a fantastic family getaway for families with little children.
+If you like the idea of camping in Louisiana, take a look at this list of family-friendly campgrounds near New Orleans and Lafayette.

-Chicot State Park in Ville Platte, La.
+Chicot State Park in Ville Platte, Louisiana

 CONS: The cabins are booked up for months on the weekends.
 You might try going during the week if you can swing it.

-Coushatta Casino Resort in Kinder, La.
+Coushatta Casino Resort in Kinder, Louisiana

 That’s right, I am recommending a casino as a family getaway.
 This mini-vacation came about a couple of years ago, when my two youngest were turning 5 and 7.
 This was pretty much a bribe to spend money on a two night getaway for their birthdays that the whole family could enjoy instead of spending tons of money on 2 birthday parties that would last two hours.
 We wanted somewhere close and somewhere fun to kick off the summer with great pools.
 We searched several casinos and this one had the best price for our size family.
 The kids had a blast!
 There is a lazy river, a giant pool with a swim-up bar for the adults, a splash pad and two waterslides.
 They also sell poolside food and popsicles.
 There were tons of families there with small children enjoying all of the pool amenities.
 The hotel was nice and suitable for our family.
 There is also a Kids Quest area, with an indoor playground, arcade games, arts and crafts, and much more.
 For the kids to enjoy this area, you have to pay an hourly fee for them to pretty much babysit your kids while you go to the casino area or go eat, get a drink, etc. I was very hesitant about doing this because I had no need to go to the casino and pay for childcare, but the kids begged us to leave them because it looked like so much fun.
 We paid for one hour and my husband and I went and sat in one of the restaurants, had a beer, and watched some of the LSU baseball game that was on.
 It was kind of nice!